wjhunter211/ECE515-Extra-Credit-The-Peano-Baker-Series/README.md

 $$

+The position of each argument in $\phi$ dictates the integral bounds.
 In compact form, we can write the following:

 $$